3 girls killed in stabbing at Taylor Swift-themed UK dance class. 7 people still critically wounded

 The rampage is the latest shocking attack in a country where a recent rise in knife crime has stoked anxieties and led to calls for the government to do more to clamp down on bladed weapons, which are by far the most commonly used instruments in U.K. homicides.

+“How many more children?” one person yelled as Starmer was getting in his car.
+“Our kids are dead and you’re leaving already?”

+Starmer told reporters earlier that he is determined to get a “grip” on high levels of knife crime but said it was not a day for politics.

-Witnesses described hearing screams and seeing children covered in blood emerging from the Hart Space, a community center that hosts everything from pregnancy workshops and meditation sessions to women’s boot camps.
+Witnesses described hearing screams and seeing children covered in blood in the chaos outside the Hart Space, a community center that hosts everything from pregnancy workshops and meditation sessions to women’s boot camps.

-The Swift-themed yoga and dance workshop was a summer vacation activity for children aged about 6 to 11.

-“They were in the road, running from the nursery,” said Bare Varathan, who owns a shop nearby.
-“They had been stabbed, here, here, here, everywhere,” he said, indicating the neck, back and chest.
+Joel Verite, a window cleaner riding in a van on his lunch break, said his colleague slammed on the brakes and reversed to where a woman was hanging on the side of a car covered in blood.

+“She just screamed at me: ‘He’s killing kids over there.
+He’s killing kids over there,’” Verite told Sky News.

 “I have a 5-year-old daughter who could have just as easily been at the class," Townes said.
 "I feel helpless and like I can’t do anything.”